 - Krita: It is a professional FREE and open-source painting program

 - digiKam: digiKam is an advanced open-source digital photo management application.
 It is a lightroom alternative for Linux.

-- OpenShot: Popular and award-wining video editing application.
+- OpenShot: Popular and award-winning video editing application.

 - Kdenlive: Kdenlive is an acronym for KDE Non-Linear Video Editor.
-It easy to use editor.
+It is easy to use editor.

-- Blender: Blender is the free and open-source 3D creation suite.
-It is used for the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing and motion tracking, video editing and 2D animation pipeline.
+- Blender: Blender is a free and open-source 3D creation suite.
+It is used for the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing and motion tracking, video editing, and 2D animation pipeline.

 - Cacti: Open-source web-based network monitoring tool.

 - Icigna: Open-source computer system and network monitoring application.

 - Nagios Core: Nagios Core, is a free and open-source computer software application that offers to monitor and alerting services for servers, switches, applications, and services.

 - Zabbix: Zabbix is an enterprise-class open-source monitoring software tool.